 - Separate self-worth from fear of failure – Strive for progress not perfection and get away from the shame dance.

 Check out Daring Greatly by Brene Brown Ph.D. [affiliate].
-Is an exceptionally well-written book all about perfectionism, shame, and how it has shaped our lives and ways to get your life back.
+It is an exceptionally well-written book about perfectionism, shame, and how it has shaped our lives and ways to get your life back.

 - Introduce shades of grey into your vocabulary – sometimes, perhaps, maybe, at times, etc.